suggestionsbot/suggestions-docs/docs/docs/commands.md

 ### Help Command
 ```
-,help
+,help [command]
 ```
-The help command displays all commands (commands will display based on permissions of the user) and additonal information dislaying current prefix, suggestions channel, bug reports links and the link to this documentation.
+The help command displays all commands (commands will display based on permissions of the user) and additonal information: current prefix, suggestions channel, a link to the website, a link to the GitHub page, and a link to the support server.
+If you type a command aliase after `help`, the bot will display help information on the relevant command.

 Aliases: `h, halp`